Actions

 Atomic Clock Time Adjust

-This is a simple event that connects to a time server of your choice (choose one from the drop down menu or type your own) and sets your clock based on the information.
+This is a simple action that connects to a time server of your choice (choose one from the drop down menu or type your own) and sets your clock based on the information.

 Toolfish carefully verifies each part of the data it receives to be sure your clock is never set with incorrect data.
 It will report exactly how many seconds, minutes or hours your clock was adjusted by.